slimsuite/EdwardsLabWiki/saaga.md

 ## Summarise taxonomic assignments for contamination assessments [taxonomy=T]

 Taxonomy mode combines the MMseqs2 `easy-taxonomy` with GFF parsing to perform taxonomic analysis of the input proteome and any subsets given by `taxsubsets=LIST`.
+Taxonomic assignments are mapped onto genes as well as assembly scaffolds and (if `assembly=FILE` is given) contigs.

+The first step is to run MMseqs2:

-    mmseqs easy-taxonomy $QUERY $TARGETDB $PREFIX.easy tmp
+    mmseqs easy-taxonomy $PROTEOME $TAXDB $TAXBASE $TMPDIR

+Where `$PROTEOME` is the proteome provided with `seqin=FILE`, `$TAXDB` is a MMseqs2 taxonomic database (see below for creation), provided with `taxdb=FILE`, `$TAXBASE` is the `easy-taxonomy` output prefix, and `$TMPDIR` is the temporary directory (default `tmp`).
+If pre-existing results exist (`$TAXBASE._report` and `$TAXBASE_lca.tsv`) then these will be loaded, unless `force=T` is set.
+If MMseqs2 is not installed, pre-computed results *must* be provided.
+In principle, `report` and `lca.tsv` files generate by other tools should work as long as the format is the same.

+The core of taxonomy mode is the MMSeqs2 "Lowest Common Ancestor" (LCA) assignment, in which each sequence is associated with the lowest unabmigious taxonomic rank possible.
+Where amibiguity exists, a sequence will be assigned to a higher level.
+Higher levels also receive all the taxonomic assignments of their daughter taxa, and so the sequence count for any given taxonomic group will always be equal or greater than its lower subdivisions.
+Conceptually, SAAGA separates out the counts into `taxnum`, which are counts at that level or below, and `taxpure`, which are the numbers assigned specifically to that level. (i.e. `taxnum` will be the sum of `taxpure` for that taxonomic group and all lower divisions.)
+See the MMseqs2 documentation for more details.

+### Taxonomy overview

-SAAGA will first read in the `*_report` file to build its internal taxonomy tree for the samples, remapping any "no rank" or "clade" ranks to the next highest level.
-(Exceptions being `unclassified`, `root`, and `cellular organisms`.)
-These levels are assigned by parsing the double-space indentations in the file.
+SAAGA will first read in the `*_report` file to build its internal taxonomy tree for the samples.
+By default, mmseqs will report all possible taxonomic levels, and SAAGA will retain the following:

+    species, species subgroup, species group, subgenus, genus, subtribe, tribe, subfamily, family, superfamily, parvorder, infraorder, suborder, order, superorder, infraclass, subclass, class, superclass, subphylum, phylum, superphylum, subkingdom, kingdom, superkingdom

+This can be reduced further by specifying a subset of taxonomic levels of interest with `taxlevels=LIST`.
+Any missing levels, along with
+"no rank" or "clade" taxa (except `unclassified`, `root`, and `cellular organisms`), will be mapped to the next highest taxonomic level.
+Any MMseqs2 assignments to that level will be transferred to the higher level.

 Next, the `*_lca.tsv` file is read and mapped onto the `gffin=FILE` GFF file to assign proteins to genes and sequences.
-The lowest-level hit for each gene will be kept, and any "no rank" or "clade" assignments mapped onto the next highest level with a defined rank.
+The lowest-level hit for each gene will be kept, remapping to `taxlevels` as required.
 Gene ratings will then be summed for each sequence, and the dominant classification for each taxonomic level established for (a) each sequence, and (b) the whole dataset.
 These collated ratings will be output to `*.lca_genes.tsv`, `*.lca_assembly.tsv` and `*.saaga_report`.